 - Jax in Mortal Kombat 3 has two bionic arms instead of the one his designers had wanted, for the reason that it would have taken more work to stop his bionic arm changing sides when he turned around.

-- The same trick is used to solve a similar problem in Mortal Kombat 9.
-The characters in that game are 3D models, solving the ambidextrous sprite problem.
-Guest Fighter Freddy Krueger is given two bladed gloves to make his fighting style symmetrical.
+- The same trick is used to solve a similar problem in Mortal Kombat 9 and Mortal Kombat X. The characters in that game are 3D models, solving the ambidextrous sprite problem.
+In fact, these games go one step further by making the stances for the characters irrelevant and having the characters be internally ambidextrous: the buttons are mapped to the characters' limbs and labeled "Front" and "Back".
+The characters are able to fight the same regardless of which hand is out in front and the player can switch their stances manually by pressing both kicks together.
+Due to this design, 9's Guest Fighter Freddy Krueger is given two bladed gloves to make his fighting style symmetrical.

 - In Naruto: Clash of Ninja 2, during the Super Move Portrait Attack, the portrait is slightly different depending on what side you're facing.
 This is done because the Leaf headbands would look odd when mirrored, and some characters have accessories (like bandages) that are on one of their arms but not the other.
 The other games just show the characters flashing straight-forward in the middle of the screen.